How to Work on a Project Using SharePoint [+Template]

 This is the third part of a multipart series on managing a project with the Free SharePoint Project Management Template.
 Catch up on the previous articles in the series on project initiation and project planning.

-If you have been following my series on how to manage a project with the Free SharePoint Project Management Template, welcome to the third step – working the project.
+If you have been following my series on how to manage a project with the Free SharePoint Project Management Template, welcome to the third step – working on the project.

 During this third stage of the project, you and your team can leverage a range of tools and reports in the Free SharePoint Project Management Template to complete the work.

 To help deliver a successful project, team members should be able to find, do, and update their work quickly and easily.

 It’s also essential to have a simple issue management process in place; otherwise, problems will fall through the cracks!

 The Free SharePoint Template helps you to implement these requirements using work and issue reports (found on the Quick Launch) and the project homepage.*